craftercms/docs/source/developers/plugins/index.rst

 **Blueprints**

-Blueprints provide an initial set of styles, pages, behaviours, content types and more.
+Blueprints provide an initial set of styles, pages, behaviors, content types and more.

 .. toctree::
    :maxdepth: 1